What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 2. You Might Be Bored

 Boredom is another common trigger for cravings.
-When we’re bored, we often turn to food for comfort or entertainment.
-And since pasta is such a versatile dish, it’s easy to see why it would be a go-to food when you’re feeling bored.
+When bored, we often turn to food for comfort or entertainment.
+And since pasta is such a versatile dish, it’s easy to see why it would be a go-to food when bored.
 There are endless ways to make pasta, so you can always find a new way to prepare it if you’re starting to feel bored with your usual recipes.

 3. You May Be Dehydrated (from too much exercise)

 Dehydration can also lead to cravings, especially for carbohydrates like pasta.
 When you’re dehydrated, your body tries to hold on to the water it does have, which can lead to feelings of hunger.
-So if you’re craving pasta, make sure you’re drinking enough water throughout the day.
+So, if you’re craving pasta, make sure you’re drinking enough water throughout the day.

 4. You May Be deficient in Certain Nutrients

-5. You May Be Eating Too Much Junk Food
+5. You May Be Overeating Junk Food

 Read here to learn more about foods that keep you full.

-About the Author
+About the author

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.